WART radio, along the tracks beside the French Broad River in Marshall, NC.

-A few months ago, here in Bloomington, Indiana, everyone’s cell phones blasted an emergency warning sound, along with the alert I screen-grabbed above.
-At the same time civil emergency sirens wailed all over town.
+A few months ago, here in Bloomington, Indiana, everyone’s cell phone blasted an emergency warning sound, along with the alert above: a tornado waring.
+At the same time, civil emergency sirens wailed all over town.

 A TORNADO WARNING means a tornado has been spotted or close enough.
 (A WATCH means there is a risk of a tornado.)
 Note the last two words: Check media.

-That we did, here in the basement where I’m sitting right now (in my office).
+That we did, here in the basement where I’m sitting right now.
+(It’s my office.)
 First I went to our only local AM station, WGCL/1370 (also 89.7 on FM).
 On the air was an interview with a guy talking about his tattoos.
 Then I checked all the local and regional radio stations listed here (on the LocalWiki where I dutifully put them):

 Nothing.
 On any of them.
 Not even on WFIU, which is the substantial public station at Indiana University.

 While I fiddled around with a portable radio, my wife wisely asked, “Have you checked Twitter?”
-So I opened this browser, on this computer, searched for #Bloomington and #Tornado, and got all the information we needed: everyone was hunkering down, and nobody had seen a tornado.
+I hadn’t, so I opened a browser on my computer, searched for #Bloomington and #Tornado, and got all the information we needed: everyone was hunkering down, and nobody had seen a tornado.
 So, we all lucked out.

 In a press release, the good Senator said this: “Unlike FM radio, AM radio operates at lower frequencies and longer wavelengths, enabling it to pass through solid objects and travel further than other radio waves.”